Moni Ovadia: Relationship with Judaism

-Ovadia is highly critical of Israel and of the double standards used by the United States in sanctioning human rights violations elsewhere, but never against Israel.
-(Note: "After what happened to Navalny, Russia was hit with sanctions.
-On the other hand, the approach of Israeli policies against Palestinians – which are illegal, oppressive, colonial and sadistic with regard to a defenceless people – are justified with a string of buts/howevers.
-I'm sick and tired of this stuff."
-(Dopo il caso Navalny, la Russia ha subito le sanzioni.
-Invece la politica degli israeliani nei confronti dei palestinesi – che è illegale, oppressiva, colonialista, sadica nei confronti di un popolo indifeso – si giustifica con una serie di però.
-Io sono stufo di questa roba.)
-(De Giovannangeli 2021)) After the outbreak of the Gaza war in October 2023, the writer repeatedly accused Israel of genocide and ethnocide against the Palestinian people and criticized the press for the improper use of the term antisemitism, which according to Ovadia has been instrumentalized to silence critics of Israeli policies, adding that within Israel there is widespread "the worst idolatry ever".
-During an intervention in Turin on 27 January 2025, he doubled down by asserting that, considering the situation in the Middle East, "the Remembrance Day has failed".
+Ovadia identifies as Jewish and agnostic.
+His characteristic woolen headdress is not a kippah, (Note: As has been suggested by Ruth Gruber, it was knitted for him by his wife, a fashion designer.) but rather bears close similarities to those worn by Moroccans, a likeness which has often led to Arabs in the street greeting him as "one of them".
+He says that it is something of the comfort factor of Linus's blanket.

 In response to the possible impression his comic performances of a constructed shtetl "Jew" might feed into antisemitic stereotypes, such as that of a putative Jewish greed and Jewish noses, (Note: Rüthers' impression, drawing also on Gruber, is that he drops Yiddish witticisms with at times anti-Semitic punchlines before enthusiastic audiences (Rüthers 2010).)
 Ovadia has remarked: "The merit of my success is that I simultaneously satisfy vast categories of people: Jews who love to laugh at themselves, those who feel a sense of guilt for that which happened and finally can laugh at Jews along with a Jew; anti-Semites who see their stereotypes confirmed."
 In a learned article penned for the Corriere della Sera in defence of Roberto Benigni's Life Is Beautiful, which was panned in some quarters as fabricating a version of the Holocaust and distorting its horror by introducing humour into its narrative of the tragedy, Ovadia documented the importance of the comical in Judaism and Jewish civilization generally.
 In appreciation of Benigni's work, he called him "a Jew honoris causa".